 Now that I have summarized some of the main ideas in Kazantzakis’ thinking, and have also written a detailed summary of his, The Saviors of God: Spiritual Exercises, I would like to consider further his idea of hope, Continue reading Kazantzakis’ Epitaph: Rejecting Hope

 Note – It is unusual for an atheist like myself to read a book like this, but I wanted to understand the origins of Kazantzakis’ rejection of hope.
 What I found therein was some of the most poetic imagery I have ever encountered.
 I discovered a heart longing for truth and meaning and a voice that spoke to me from the grave.
-(I have written previously about Kazantzakis’ life and philosophy here.)
+(I have written elabout Kazantzakis’ life, philosophy, and rejection of hope.)

 “Prologue” – Life is characterized by ascent toward immortality, and descent toward death.

 “The Preparation” – Duties: 1) accept mental limits; 2) create with the heart; 3) reject hope.

 “The March – We should transcend: 1) ego; 2) race; 3) humanity; and 4) the earth.